zeshhaan/nuxt-lucia-turso-drizzle/README.md

 # Nuxt 3 + Lucia Auth + Drizzle ORM + Turso

-The modern full-stack Nuxt 3 starter template with Authentication, SQLite ORM and Turso DB to build your next SaaS application.
+A barebone full-stack Nuxt 3 starter template with Authentication, and SQLite DB for your next SaaS app.

 ## Uses